facebook/create-react-app/packages/react-scripts/template/README.md

 Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience:

- * All static site assets are cached so that your page loads fast, regardless of network connectivity (such as 2G or 3G).
+ * All static site assets are cached so that your page loads fast on subsequent visits, regardless of network connectivity (such as 2G or 3G).
 Updates are downloaded in the background.
  * Your app will work regardless of network state, even if offline.
 This means your users will be able to use your app at 10,000 feet and on the Subway.
  * On mobile devices, your app can be added directly to the user's home screen, app icon and all.
 You can also re-engage users using web **push notifications**.
 This eliminates the need for the app store.